The Victoria Bug Zoo is a great little museum in downtown Victoria that’s all about bugs, spiders, insects and other

 TIP #1: Join in one of the mini-tours.
 The tour guide commentary is what makes the admission worth paying for.

 TIP #2: Unless you are truly petrified of bugs and fear you might drop it, if you get the opportunity be brave and volunteer to hold a bug.
 It might be freaky at the time, but it’s not every day that you get to actually hold a tarantula or scorpion in the palm of your hand!
 (Note: to hold a bug you need to be of a minimum age.)

-For more information see the Victoria Bug Zoo website.
+To learn more about the attraction see the Victoria Bug Zoo website.